klust/SupercomputersForStarters/docs/C07_Expectations/C07_S02_Matrix_multiplication.md

-The reason for taking this older cluster is that the caches are still relatively small so that a smaller problem size can be used to demonstrate the effect of cache misses without having to go to such a large problem size that the run time for the worst variants becomes prohibitively extensive to test easily.
+The reason for taking this older cluster is that the caches are still relatively small so that a smaller problem size can be used to demonstrate the effect of cache misses without having to go to such a large problem size that the run time for the worst variants becomes prohibitively large to test easily.

 The results are summarised in the following table: